hapax/hapax.github.io/assets/alien-maths.md

 <!--point is that the influence is sometimes relatively unilateral, -->
 <!--pace universalism.)-->

-But even if linguistic universalism is too strong, there is a *cognitive universalism* which seems much more defensible (and which, in fairness, is closer to what most universalists believe).
+If linguistic universalism is too strong, there is a *cognitive universalism* which seems much more defensible (and which, in fairness, is closer to what most universalists believe).
 Human brains are more or less the same.